-On October 10, 2013, we reported GNP had completed preparations for initial extraction and had extracted approximately 680 ounces of gold during the construction of the mine before closing out the 2013 season.
+On October 10, 2013, we reported GNP had extracted approximately 680 ounces of gold during the construction of the mine before closing out the 2013 season.
 Sale of the gold provided \$918,000 in revenue to GNP.
-No extraction is expected in 2014 as construction of the mine is completed with extraction planned to resume in June 2015.
+No extraction occurred in 2014 as construction of the mine was completed with extraction planned to resume in June 2015.
 A successful mining operation may provide the long-term financial strength for the Company to remove the going concern condition in future years.
 For more information see Joint Venture Agreement above.